 Further supporting this notion is the quality of the parchment.
 While the Way of Blue’s accord has suffered serious deterioration, with torn and ragged edges and holes in the folds, the same cannot be said for the Blue Sentinels’ agreement.
 Its parchment is in a similar state to more contemporary works like the Sage’s Scroll.
 If both contracts date as far back as before even the events of DS2, then they should both have suffered more similar levels of decay.
 Instead, the Blue Sentinels concord appears to have been forged significantly after the contract between the Way of Blue and the Blades of the Darkmoon.
 Therefore, it stands to reason that these deals were written sometime after the original concord between the Way of Blue and Blue Sentinels was established in the time between the events of DS1 and DS2.
 The Darkmoon Knights agreed to one deal, and then new terms had to be stipulated with the Blue Sentinels later on.

 More differences between the two game’s contracts can be found in their rewards.
 Blue Sentinels received Tokens of Fidelity for fulfilling their duties in DS2, although these small trinkets weren’t required to improve one’s standing in the covenant.
 By contrast, Blue Sentinels in DS3 collect severed ears from their victims the same as the Darkmoon Knights, expressly for the same purpose of making the Blades of the Darkmoon’s existence known and scaring anyone that might otherwise consider committing impiety against the gods.
 This is a huge shift in the covenant’s methods and motives, meaning that it only developed after the events of DS2.
-Likewise, the covenant no longer has its own official headquarters like the Cathedral of Blue in DS2, at least none which can visit.
+Likewise, the covenant no longer has its own official headquarters like the Cathedral of Blue, at least none we can visit.
 This means that, aside from personal charity, our actions as Blue Sentinels can only be used to improve our standing as members of the Blades of the Darkmoon.
 For all intents and purposes, the covenant serves as just a propaganda arm of the Darkmoon Knights.

 If these contracts are unrelated to events detailed in DS2, then they are likely another product of the Old and New Worlds establishing contact between games.
 Consider the circumstances.
 The religions that worshiped the First Flame and the Anor Londo pantheon in DS2 had warped over the centuries until their gods, practices, and beliefs became unrecognizable to a believer from DS1.
 But these mutations of the faith were a result of the New World’s isolation from the Old World institutions and cultures.
 If contact between this offshoot of the faith and the original root has since been reestablished, then all the history that had been gradually lost or warped over time could be rediscovered.
 No longer would the New World faiths have to worship gods as remembered in their fallible scriptures, they could meet the genuine articles and read the original texts which the DS2 works derived from.
 It is likely for this reason that religious institutions like the Lindelt Monastery now go unmentioned; they were simply inferior to the Way of White in their knowledge and authority on matters of faith and subsequently collapsed.